Infostrux-Solutions/terraform-snowflake-rbac-infra/README.md

 <br>
 Terraform needs credentials for connecting to the remote backend.
 Multiples configuration are available, and the AWS provides full documentation can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 Whenever possible, it's best practices to used temporary credentials.
-The most ideal approach when connecting to GitHub Actions would be to use the instructions found [here](https://benoitboure.com/securely-access-your-aws-resources-from-github-actions) to create a role that will be assumed by GitHub.
+The most ideal approach when connecting to GitHub Actions would be to use the instructions found <a href="https://benoitboure.com/securely-access-your-aws-resources-from-github-actions">Here</a> to create a role that will be assumed by GitHub.

 Once the above is complete you must setup an environment in GitHub Settings (development, production) and add a secret to it `AWS_ROLE_ARN` with the role ARN created during the instructions above.
 </details>